Fortnight for Freedom

 We live in an age where our first freedoms are being threatened.
 The Fortnight for Freedom is a time where we set aside time to reflect on the state of our religious liberties in the United States.
 The Fortnight for Freedom takes place from June 21 to July 4, a time when our liturgical calendar celebrates a series of great martyrs who remained faithful in the face of persecution by political power—St. Thomas More and St. John Fisher, St. John the Baptist, SS.
 Peter and Paul, and the First Martyrs of the Church of Rome.

 Please check out our local Fortnight for Freedom events:

-You can find more resources below on Fortnight for Freedom, including ways to celebrate, prayer resources, instructions on hosting a Holy Hour and a fact sheet on our current threats to Religious Liberty, as well as links to further information from the USCCB and the Minnesota Catholic Conference.
+You can find more resources below on Fortnight for Freedom, including official logos, ways to celebrate, prayers of the faithful (English and Spanish), instructions on hosting a Holy Hour (English and Spanish), small group discussions and reflections (English and Spanish), and fact sheets describing current threats to Religious Liberty, as well as links to further information from the USCCB and the Minnesota Catholic Conference.